tsimitop/cub3D/README.md

 111111
 ```

-DO for door is optional.
+-DO for door is optional.
 NO, SO, WE, EA are mandatory.
-Map must be surrounded by walls (1).
+-Map must be surrounded by walls (1).
-Player start position: N, S, E, or W.
+-Player start position: N, S, E, or W.
-Floor/Ceiling RGB colors and wall textures are mandatory.
+-Floor/Ceiling RGB colors and wall textures are mandatory.
-2 for a closed door, 3 for an open door.
+-2 for a closed door, 3 for an open door.